October 17

 Queen Elizabeth II visited Pope John Paul II at the Vatican — the first British monarch to make a state visit there since Henry VIII broke with Rome in 1534.
 The 446-year freeze had thawed gradually.
 Elizabeth's visit formalized it.
 She wore black and a veil, per Vatican protocol.
 They exchanged gifts: she gave him a book, he gave her a mosaic.
 They talked for 40 minutes.
 Neither mentioned the Reformation.
 Both churches still disagree on everything important.

-Uganda Airlines Flight 775 slammed into the runway at Rome–Fiumicino International Airport on October 17, 1988, claim…
+Uganda Airlines Flight 775 crashed at Rome's Fiumicino International Airport on October 17, 1988, killing 33 of the 5…

 The 6.9 magnitude Loma Prieta earthquake violently buckled the San Francisco Bay Area, collapsing a section of the Ba…